 Naruto is centered a lot around revenge, mainly on Sasuke's side.
 He wants to fight his supposedly evil brother and therefore joins the evil side.
 After finally getting his revenge in an antiheroic sort of way, he goes off the deep end, and begins lashing out at Konoha, starting with abandoning his allies in order to get even with Danzo.

-Sasuke now seems to have realized that he was manipulated by Obito after he listened to the First Hokage's story about Madara and his dreams for the village.
+Sasuke eventually realizes that he was manipulated by Obito after he listens to the First Hokage's story about Madara and his dreams for the village.
 To make matters worse, this is complete with Karin being Ok with the fact he tried to kill her immediately afterwards.

 In YuYu Hakusho, Toguro's disciples were killed by a demon named Kairen, who challenges him to fight in the Dark Tournament.
 Toguro fights and kills Kairen, and wishes to become a demon himself (his appearance when using his demonic powers is somewhat similar to Kairen).
 However, this is partly due to his guilt over his failure to protect his disciples, and he wishes for an opponent strong enough to defeat him.